aspose-words/Aspose.Words-API-References/english/net/aspose.words/paragraphformat/wordwrap/_index.md

 title: ParagraphFormat.WordWrap
 linktitle: WordWrap
 second_title: Aspose.Words for .NET API Reference
-description: ParagraphFormat property.
+description: ParagraphFormat WordWrap property.
 If this property is false Latin text in the middle of a word can be wrapped for the current paragraph.
 Otherwise Latin text is wrapped by whole words in C#.
 type: docs
 weight: 400
 url: /net/aspose.words/paragraphformat/wordwrap/